dnguyen800/dnguyen800.github.io/_posts/2021-01-16-indoor-camera.md

 short_title: indoor-camera
 excerpt: With a security camera, you are one step closer to being a paranoid old man.
 competitors: "Nest, Ring, Wyze, Arlo, Blink, Laview, D-Link, Hikvision, Xiaomi, Simplisafe, Abode, Canary"
+update: "<strong>Jan 17, 2021:</strong>First update in two years!
+I reviewed the Wyze Cam Pan, which is not worth it!!"
 permalink: /indoor-camera
 image: assets/images/overlay-ws/indoor-camera.jpg
 image_credit: Warner Bros.